-RAND_add, RAND_seed, RAND_status, RAND_event, RAND_screen - add entropy to the PRNG
+RAND_add, RAND_seed, RAND_status, RAND_event, RAND_screen - add randomness to the PRNG

 RAND_add() mixes the num bytes at buf into the PRNG state.
 Thus, if the data at buf are unpredictable to an adversary, this increases the uncertainty about the state and makes the PRNG output less predictable.
 Suitable input comes from user interaction (random key presses, mouse movements) and certain hardware events.
-The entropy argument is (the lower bound of) an estimate of how much randomness is contained in buf, measured in bytes.
-Details about sources of randomness and how to estimate their entropy can be found in the literature, e.g. RFC 1750.
+The randomness argument is an estimate of how much randomness is contained in buf, in bytes, and should be a number between zero and num.
+Details about sources of randomness and how to estimate their randomness can be found in the literature; for example IETF RFC 4086.

 RAND_add() may be called with sensitive data such as user entered passwords.
 The seed values cannot be recovered from the PRNG output.